attmme/Wazuh-SIEM-AWS-deploy/README.md

    `$ chmod 0600 Wazuh_PEM.pem`

-3. Connect via SSH to your AWS instance (indexer).
+2. Connect via SSH to your AWS instance (indexer).

-   `$ ssh -i Wazuh_PEM.pem ubuntu@<YOUR_AWS_PUBLIC_DNS>`
+   `$ ssh -i Wazuh_PEM.pem ubuntu@<YOUR_INDEXER_PUBLIC_DNS>`

-5. Update and install dependencies.
+3. Update and install dependencies.

    `$ sudo apt update && sudo apt upgrade -y`

-7. 📣 This is an optional step I will do in all the instances, only to make the steps easier to follow.
+4. 📣 This is an optional step I will do in all the instances, only to make the steps easier to follow.
 To apply the changes, you need to exit and ssh again to the machine.

    `$ sudo hostnamectl set-hostname wazuh-indexer`